DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-27-improving-the-references-user-journey.md

 ### Cutting out unnecessary steps

-There's an intermediate step between viewing your application menu and adding your referees.
-This takes the form of a webpage with guidance about how to choose your referees - but there's no evidence to say that it's needed.
+There's an [intermediate step between viewing your application menu and adding your referees](/apply-for-teacher-training/improving-the-references-user-journey#removing-the-intermediate-page-before-adding-referees) - but there's no evidence to say that it's needed.

 If we remove the intermediate step, whether you're applying for the first time or applying again Then candidates will still give suitable referees